-- Unit 1: coursework portfolio including two controlled assessments, sketchbooks and outcomes 60%. - Unit 2: completes the course with a controlled assessment in April/May of Year 11.
-Final outcome with sketchbook 40%
+- Unit 1: coursework portfolio including two projects online portfolios and outcomes 60%. - Unit 2: completes the course with a controlled assessment in April/May of Year 11.
+Final outcome with online portfolio- 40%

 Furthermore, throughout the course, students' work will regularly be assessed by their teacher.